 NSF will negotiate the award instrument with the Recipient to fund project construction activities (Construction Stage).
-This instrument will specify the contingency amounts and include thresholds above which prior written NSF approval is required before the Project Manager may allocate contingency (as described in the approved Change Control Process, PEP-8.2) to, or from, specific WBS elements.
+This instrument will specify the contingency amounts and include thresholds above which prior written NSF approval is required before the Project Manager may allocate contingency (as described in the approved Change Control Process, PEP-8.2).
+Contingency is allocated to, or from, specific WBS elements increasing or decreasing the Budgeted Cost of Work Scheduled (BCWS).
 The thresholds will vary depending upon the particulars of each project.
 Working with the Recipient, NSF will employ the following criteria when establishing the threshold or thresholds.
-These considerations must be documented in the award file as well as the PEP and the IMP.
+These considerations must be documented in the award file as well as in the PEP and the IMP.

-- Award and Subaward amounts A larger award amount may warrant establishment of higher thresholds to lower administrative burden. - Sufficiency of project plans and designs More detailed project plans, specifications and designs generally lead to higher confidence and better bids which may allow the thresholds to be higher. - Nature of identified project risks The more risk associated with the nature, timing and the severity of certain project work packages may increase the need for establishing a lower threshold. - Review Recommendations Expert panel findings and recommendations should be considered in setting thresholds. - Recipient or Subrecipient past performance history Available past performance information may help to indicate whether a Recipient's change control process is adequate or whether the Recipient has been successful in identifying contingencies, e.g., use and accuracy of contingency logs, and therefore support a corresponding appropriate threshold.
+- Award and Subaward amounts A larger award amount may warrant establishment of higher thresholds to lower administrative burden. - Sufficiency of project plans and designs More detailed project plans, specifications and designs generally lead to higher confidence and better bids which may allow the thresholds to be higher. - Nature of identified project risks Higher risk associated with the nature, timing and severity of certain project work packages may warrant a lower threshold. - Review Recommendations Expert panel findings and recommendations should be considered in setting thresholds. - Recipient or Subrecipient past performance history Available past performance information may help to indicate whether a Recipient's change control process is adequate or whether the Recipient has been successful in identifying contingencies, e.g., use and accuracy of contingency logs, and therefore support a corresponding appropriate threshold.
 Poor performance would support a lower threshold.

-1 Thresholds are necessary to allow the project to respond in a timely way to small, immediate needs for use of contingency, such as field changes during construction.
-This avoids potential cost escalation that could result from delay.
+&lt;sup>1 Thresholds are necessary to allow the project to respond in a timely way to small, immediate needs for use of contingency during construction.
+This avoids potential cost increases that could result from delay.